wonderlandpark/dokdo/docs/index.md

+---
+lang: en-US
+title: Dokdo Documentation
+description: Easy Discord bot debugging tool.
+---

-# Welcome to Dokdo
+# Welcome to Dokdo Documentation

-Dokdo is easy Discord bot debuging tool.
+This is the official documentation for Dokdo, an easy-to-use Discord bot debugging tool.

-You could easily run script, debug and more on your own Discord bot.

 ## Getting Started